-The issue price is the unit value plus a fee per unit of up to 2%, and the subscription fee may be charged for the benefit of the fund assets.
+The issue price is the unit value plus a fee per unit of up to 2% for the benefit of the fund assets.

-No subscription fee will be charged during the subscription period.
+No subscription fee will be collected during the subscription period.

 Unit issuance shall not in principle be subject to limitation; however, the management company reserves the right temporarily or entirely to discontinue its issuance of unit certificates.